Products

 Because we have provided the --write

-flag, the CLI will append our latest Cage build's attestation measures to the cage.toml
+flag, the CLI will append the latest Cage build's attestation measures to the cage.toml

 .
 This will help with tracking changes in attestation measures within source control.